wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-how-to-create-a-web-app-in-an-ase.md

 ### Selecting a worker pool

-Normally in Azure and outside of an Azure Environment, there are 3 compute sizes that are available with the selection of a dedicated price plan.
+Normally in Azure App Service and outside of an App Service Environment, there are 3 compute sizes that are available with the selection of a dedicated price plan.
 In a similar fashion, for an ASE you can define up to 3 pools of workers and specify the compute size that is used for that worker pool.
 What that means for tenants of the ASE is that instead of selecting a pricing plan with compute size for your App Service plan, you select what is called a *worker pool*.

 The worker pool selection UI shows the compute size used for that worker pool below the name.
 The quantity available refers to how many compute instances are available for use in that pool.
 The total pool may actually have more instances than this number but this value refers to simply how many are not in use.
-If you need to adjust your Azure Environment to add more compute resources see [Configuring your Azure Environment](/documentation/articles/app-service-web-configure-an-app-service-environment/).
+If you need to adjust your App Service Environment to add more compute resources see [Configuring your App Service Environment](/documentation/articles/app-service-web-configure-an-app-service-environment/).

 ![][4]